The History of Maggs Bros.

 TrHSE55_01

-As important as the various Maggs family members are in the firm’s history, the company has always been a sizeable operation and some of the finest rare book and manuscript experts have worked for and continue to work for them.
-One of the keys to the longevity of the firm has been the continued generosity and the long-term commitments of both the many family and staff members over the years, and this found expression in the creation in 1993 of the Maggs Bros Employee Trust, now the majority shareholder in the firm, with a substantial minority of shares held by family members.
+As important as the various Maggs family members are in the history of the business, the company has always been a sizeable operation and some of the finest rare book and manuscript experts have worked for them.
+One of the keys to the longevity of the firm has been the continued generosity and the long-term commitment of both the many family and staff members over the years, and this found expression in the creation in 1993 of the Maggs Bros Employee Trust, now the majority shareholder, with a substantial minority of shares held by family members.

 Today, the firm continues to change and develop with a strong team of young dealers who can not only respond to the rapid changes in collecting interests of collectors and libraries but can also lead the way in the development of those changes with a confidence built on the experience of their colleagues and predecessors.